Skip to main content

 Criminal Rehabilitation under IRPA s.36(3)(c) is a formal application to IRCC that, once approved, permanently resolves your Canadian criminal inadmissibility.
 Eligibility:

-- ✓ Application submitted to Canadian visa office in your country of residence
+• Application generally submitted to the Canadian visa office responsible for your country of residence

 Once approved, Criminal Rehabilitation is permanent.
 No renewal required.
 Keep your approval letter when crossing the border.